 Now imagine you receive 3,000 calls per week, and you could be saving $1.7 million per year!

 This number is not as far fetched as it appears.
 Research by Accenture found that by adding self-service, companies could see between $1-3 million in annual savings!

 So, how much investment is required to launch a self-service portal?

 The cost is a lot lower than you might think.
 In fact, web self-service is included in SuperOffice Service.
-Try SuperOffice Service free for 30 days.
+Try SuperOffice Service free.

 Today‘s customers are not just ready for self-service; they actually prefer to use it over other forms of support!